jh2n-sc/chess_ansi_C/README.md

 ## How it works

-I have no idea how for now, I have no time to document everything because the code itself is complicated, but I would like to create a documentation for others to see.
-But for now, let's keep it as it is.
+I have no idea how for now, I have no time to document everything because the code itself is complicated, but I would like to create a documentation for others to see, but for now, let's keep it as it is.